 As a member of Company C, 186th Infantry, he went to Camp Murphy, Washington in September 1940.
 While there, he transferred to an anti-tank company in the 186th and moved to Fort Lewis, Washington.
 It appears he was transferred to the 194th and became a member of a tank crew.
 Since he qualified as a radio operator, he apparently attended radio school at Ft.
 Knox, Kentucky, Ft.
 Lewis did not have the facilities.
 It is known that a tank radioman had to be able to decode 20 words in a minute and this was considered one of the most difficult schools to complete.

 In the late summer of 1941, the 194th Tank Battalion was notified that it was being sent overseas.
-Men whose enlistments would end while the battalion was overseas, who were married with dependents, or 29 years old or older were allowed to be transferred from the battalion and replaced with men who had never trained in a tank. it is believed it was at this time that Roy became a member of the battalion.
+Men whose enlistments would end while the battalion was overseas, who were married with dependents, or 29 years old or older were allowed to be transferred from the battalion and replaced with men who had never trained in a tank.
+It was at this time that Roy became a member of the battalion.